Henderson County, Texas Court Records

 Henderson County Probate Court Records

-Probate matters in Henderson County are handled by the county courts, with records maintained by the County Clerk’s Probate Division.
-The Probate Division can be reached at (903) 675-6140.
-Fee schedules for probate filings are published on the County Clerk’s probate fees page.
+Probate matters in Henderson County are handled by the county courts, with records maintained by the County Clerk's Probate Division at (903) 675-6140.
+Fee schedules for probate filings are available on the County Clerk's probate fees page.

 What the Probate Division Handles

-The Probate Division issues citations, notices, letters testamentary, letters of guardianship, letters of administration, and other documents required by law.
+The Probate Division issues citations, notices, letters testamentary, letters of guardianship, letters of administration, and other legally required documents.
 The courts hear cases involving:

 Searching Probate Records